Accounting

 ACCT 851 Advanced Financial Reporting (Units: 3)

 Prerequisites: Restricted to either graduate Business students with ACCT 801 (may be taken concurrently); or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 899 Independent Study (Units: 1-3)